 family empowerment services that help the families to enhance their ability to provide for their children.

-These agencies empower families by providing them knowledge, financial aid, arranging for clothing, books, ensuring supply of healthy meals, connecting them to support groups for emotional support, training them to deal with certain circumstances, helping them deal with trauma and loss.
+These agencies empower families by providing them knowledge, financial aid, arranging for clothing, books, ensuring a supply of healthy meals, connecting them to support groups for emotional support, training them to deal with certain circumstances, helping them deal with trauma and loss.

 This tremendous service by means of empowerment, these agencies are doing, because they are showing rays of hope to the families during their most vulnerable times.